CrowdTruth/CrowdTruth-core/tutorial/getting_started.md

 ## Example tasks

-Below you can find a collection of Jupyter Notebooks that show how to use the CrowdTruth package on different types of crowdsourcing tasks:
+Below you can find a collection of Jupyter Notebooks that show how to use the CrowdTruth package on different types of crowdsourcing tasks.
+For more explanations of the task design & how to run the metrics in the python notebooks check out also the tutorial slides:

 **Closed Tasks:** the crowd picks from a set of annotations that is known beforehand